 Lots of people like to play golf, and many of them like to play golf videogames, too.
 MMOs are designed for lots of people.
 Therefore the two should combine – they do in Winning Putt.
-The good news is that Winning Putt has all the trappings you’d expect from that genre, wrapped around a perfectly serviceable set of thwack-the-ball-into-the-hole mechanics.
+The good news is that his game has all the trappings you’d expect from that genre, wrapped around a perfectly serviceable set of thwack-the-ball-into-the-hole mechanics.
 There are plenty of upgrades and wardrobe items to be had, plus all kinds of friendly and competitive play options.
-And a man with a really nice voice gently encourages you throughout - something which, frankly, more games should have.
+And a man with a really nice voice gently encourages you throughout – something which, frankly, more games should have.